shahanakattil/ai-in-a-day/03-knowledge-mining/2a-document-processing-and-summarization.md

     ![The abstract data source is ready to be updated.](media/edit-abstracts-datasource.png)

 8. Open a new PowerShell prompt.
-Navigate to following directory `cd C:\Temp\AzureSearch\`.
+Navigate to the following directory `cd C:\Temp\AzureSearch\`.
 Enter the following code, which will create an Azure Search data source, index, and indexer.

     ```powershell
     function Create-AzureSearchIndex {